Subhojit0012/uber/readme.md

 `Validates the token:`It verifies the token using the secret key stored in the environment variable JWT_SECRET.

-`Fetches the user:`It uses the decoded token ID to find the corresponding user in the database.
+`Fetches the user or captain:`It uses the decoded token ID to find the corresponding user in the database.

-`Attaches the user object:`If the user is found, it attaches the user object to the request object for further use.
+`Attaches the user or captain object:`If the user is found, it attaches the user object to the request object for further use.

 `Handles errors:`It catches any errors that occur during the process and sends an appropriate error response.